Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 almost 700 gigabytes of certificates to cover a single month of issuance.
 Outbound bandwidth typically costs between 1 to 9 cents per gigabyte, which means that providing this data to a single Site Operator would cost the Transparency Log between $6 to $60.
-For any reasonable estimate of the number of Site Operators on the internet, this would be an exceptional financial burden.
+If even a small percentage of all Site Operators on the internet were to do this, it would create an exceptional financial and operational burden for the Transparency Log.

 In the existing Certificate Transparency ecosystem, because of this exceptional cost, Site Operators have overwhelmingly elected not to do this work themselves and have instead outsourced it to third-party monitors.
-Third-party monitors represent a problematic break in the security guarantees of Certificate Transparency, as there are no enforceable requirements on their behavior.
-They are not audited for correct behavior like Certificate Authorities are, and there are no technical mechanisms to prevent misbehavior like a Transparency Log would have.
-This has had the real-world impact of undermining the system's transparency guarantees {{ct-in-wild}}.
+Third-party monitors represent a problematic break in the security guarantees of Certificate Transparency as there are no enforceable requirements on their behavior.
+They are not audited for correct behavior like Certificate Authorities are and there are no technical mechanisms to prevent misbehavior like a Transparency Log would have.

-Key Transparency {{!I-D.draft-ietf-keytrans-protocol}} augments a Transparency Log with additional structure to allow efficient and verifiable searches for specific data.
-This allows Site Operators to download only a small subset of the entries of the Transparency Log, but still be guaranteed to have received all certificates that are relevant to them.
-As a result of the significantly reduced need for outbound bandwidth, operating such a Transparency Log would cost around one million times less than it would otherwise.
+Key Transparency systems are generally distinguished from other transparency systems by the fact that they augment a Transparency Log with additional structure to allow efficient and verifiable searches for specific data.
+In the context of providing transparency to the web PKI, this would allow Site Operators to download only a small subset of the data in a Transparency Log and still be assured to have received all certificates that are relevant to them.
+As a result of the significantly reduced need for outbound bandwidth, operating such a Transparency Log would cost roughly one million times less than it would if Site Operators were required to download the log's entire contents.

+While the protocol described in {{KEYTRANS}} could be applied directly, some optimizations and simplifications specific to the web PKI are provided in
+{{transparency-log}}.

 ## Summary